-Delay: Follow up with those impacted.
+Delay: Follow up with the impacted party after the event.
+It may not be safe to check-in with the person being harassed in the moment.
 Comfort the person(s) and provide reassurance that it isn't their fault; accountability is on the person(s) enacting the inappropriate/violent behavior.
-Be sure to assess when it is safe to check-in with the person experiencing the harm.